Understanding SPDR Dow Jones Industrial Average ETF's Unusual Options Activity | Benzinga

 Understanding SPDR Dow Jones Industrial Average ETF's Unusual Options Activity

-Shares of SPDR Dow Jones Industrial Average ETF (NYSE:DIA) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $349.72.
+Shares of SPDR Dow Jones Industrial Average ETF (NYSE:DIA) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $348.67.

 - Sentiment: BEARISH